Home > Cruises > Asia Cruises > Sacred Japan & South Korea

 This evening meet your fellow voyagers and expedition guides over dinner at the hotel.

-Enjoy breakfast at the hotel before exploring Osaka, opportunities here include visiting Minoh Park and Osaka Castle.
-With an area of just 9.6 square kilometres (963 hectares) Minoh Park is one of Japan's smallest National Parks and home to iconic 33-metre high Minoh Waterfall and diverse wildlife including Japanese Salamander and protected Mino Monkeys.
+Enjoy breakfast at the hotel before exploring Osaka.
+Opportunities here include visiting Minoh Park and Osaka Castle.
+With an area of just 9.6 square kilometres (963 hectares), Minoh Park is one of Japan's smallest National Parks and home to the iconic 33-metre high Minoh Waterfall and diverse wildlife, including the Japanese Giant Salamander and protected Mino Monkeys.
 Explore Osaka Castle, one of Japan's most famous landmarks, take in the views from Osaka Castle Main Tower and relive dramatic stories of warlords and Osaka's fascinating history.
-Board Heritage Adventurer for lunch as your Captain and Expedition Team welcome you aboard and we set sail for Miyajima.
+We also plan to visit Dotonbori, Osaka's vibrant downtown hub of food and culture, for lunch.

-Despite its history including being the site of the world's first atomic bomb attack on the 6 August 1945, Hiroshima is a vibrant and thriving cosmopolitan community.
+Despite its history, including being the site of the world's first atomic bomb attack on 6 August 1945, Hiroshima is a vibrant and thriving cosmopolitan community.
 We plan to visit the beautiful Peace Park and Museum, with its sombre cenotaph containing names of atomic bomb victims, and the permanently lit ‘Flame of Peace'.
-After visiting the Peace Park we will travel to Miyajima Island, considered one of Japan's most scenic spots and the location of the Torii Gate and the Daisho-in Buddhist temple.
+We plan to time our visit to Miyajima Island during high tide, where possible, to experience the floating Torii Gate.
+Considered one of Japan's most scenic spots it is also the location of the famed Daisho-in Buddhist temple.
+Choose to indulge in fresh local oysters and ice cream, while native Sika deer wander the streets, and enjoy the views of the Shinto Shrine and Torri Gate.

-Home to the Japanese Crested Ibis, extinct on the Mainland, and the iconic taraibune tub boats, this island off the beaten path combines stunning natural scenery including Senkakuwan Bay and Ogi Peninsula, and wilderness and wildlife with a rich history including gold and silver mining, Samurai warrior culture and unique agri- and aqua-culture practices.
-Sado Island is widely considered a perfect, miniature version of Japan.
+Home to the Japanese Crested Ibis, extinct on the mainland, and the iconic Taraibune Tub Boats, which we will have the opportunity to experience, this island off the beaten path combines stunning natural scenery including Senkakuwan Bay and Ogi Peninsula, and wilderness and wildlife with a rich history including gold and silver mining, Samurai warrior culture and unique agri- and aqua-culture practices.
+Sado Island is widely considered a perfect miniature version of Japan.
+Here, we will visit the Shukunegi Village National Important Preservation Area and learn more about traditional taiko drumming at the Sado Island Taiko Centre.

 Life Onboard Heritage Adventurer